peterwu-1031/abc-ErrorRec/README.md

 This system is maintained by Alan Mishchenko <alanmi@berkeley.edu>.
 Consider also using ZZ framework developed by Niklas Een: https://bitbucket.org/niklaseen/abc-zz (or https://github.com/berkeley-abc/abc-zz)

+## Additional commands implemented by me:

+### cec -a netlist1.v netlist2.v

+1. Do CEC and generate all error patterns if two circuits are nonequivalent.

+2. All output files will be generated in “cec_output” folder.

+3. Filename.txt stores all names of files storing error patterns.

+4. InputID.txt stores the relationship between inputs and patterns.

+5. 0>1(1>0) means that netlist1 prints 0(1) and netlist2 prints 1(0).

+### cec -b netlist1.v netlist2.v

+1. Do CEC and generate all error patterns for every PO

+2. Generate a patch(patch.v) for netlist1 and several subcircuits in 'cec_patch' folder.
+(Similar to Cadence LEC ECO)

+3. Users can do synthesis and technology mapping on patch.v by Yosys command 'tcl patch.tcl'.
+(Using cell library - lib/typical.lib)